Introduction

 # #--# <--#-----#

-If flightPlanMode = "waypoints" Other than using tracks the result is an equal spatial distribution of way points:
+If flightPlanMode = "waypoints", the result is an equal spatial distribution of waypoints:

 #--# #--> #--#--#